gnat/godot_preload_drop_custom/README.md

 ## Install
 * Add `godot_preload_drop_custom/` to your `addons/` folder.
 ## Why?
-Use Resources directly off the File System without having to manually edit each entry into a dictionary.
+Use Resources on disk directly from a dictionary without manually setting up each entry.

 Example File System